|

 Step 8: Serve

 Gently fluff the biryani with a spoon.
-Serve warm with cucumber raita or a tomato-onion salad.
+Serve warm and enjoy.

 Can I Make This Ahead of Time?